ConsenSysMesh/rimble-ui/example/src/stories/1-Index/welcome.md

 How to contribute or request components.

 ### Rimble demo app
-Alongside our UI components, we're also building a demo app to showcase how you can plug these components into Web 3.0 technologies.
+Alongside our UI components, we're also building a demo app to showcase how you can plug these components into Web 3.0.

 [Try the demo out](https://mikelockz.github.io/rimble-app-demo/)